AviatrixSystems/ace-automation-day-zero/docs/lab1.md

 # organization = "<replace-with-your-Terraform-Cloud-organization-and-uncomment>"
 ```

 Edit it with the username of your Terraform Cloud organization account.
-Find it here on the Terraform Cloud UI page:
+Find it in the bottom-left corner on the Terraform Cloud UI page:

 ![TFC](images/lab1-5-tfc.png)